 Anaphylactic shock is the most severe manifestation of IgE-mediated food allergy.
 Anaphylactic shock can involve multiple organ systems (gastrointestinal, respiratory, cutaneous, and cardiovascular) and numerous symptoms.
 Death can ensue from severe hypotension coupled with respiratory and cardiovascular complications.
 Anaphylactic shock is a common cause of death in these fatalities.

 Some symptoms of food allergy are potentially quite severe.
 As noted above, anaphylactic shock is the most severe.
 But, asthma and laryngeal edema can also be very serious symptoms.
 Fatal reactions can and do occur.
 Death can ensue from severe hypotension coupled with respiratory and cardiovascular complications.
 Comparatively few individuals are susceptible to suffering such severe reactions upon food ingestion.
-The inadvertent ingestion of allergenic foods has resulted in deaths (put a link to FARRP fatality database).
+The inadvertent ingestion of allergenic foods has resulted in deaths.
 Deaths have occurred with most of the common allergenic foods (all of the Big 8 except wheat), although peanuts, tree nuts, and crustacea seem to be more frequently implicated in severe food allergies than some of the other commonly allergenic foods.
 The prevalence of severe allergic reactions to foods is rather uncertain.
 The number of deaths occurring from IgE-mediated food allergies in the U.S. (or in other countries) is somewhat debatable.
 Some experts have estimated that 100 - 200 deaths occur each year in the U.S. However, many of these deaths are not recorded as food allergy deaths because of the nature of the reporting systems used by the U.S. health care community.
 Certainly, fatal reactions can and do occur.
 The precise number may not be as important as the realization that fatal food-allergic reactions are preventable.